 Clearly, 2-phase intersections at the freeway exits, and downstream, will increase freeway capacity where the exit capacity is a constraint.

 Individual vehicle behaviour cannot be observed in detail from the TIRTL measurements.
 Jeff Hecht writes that: automotive lidar remains in flux; long-range microwave radar works better in bad weather; ultrasound is best for parking assist; short-medium range radar is good for cross traffic, rear-end collision and blind spot detection; optical cameras have good resolution and can detect traffic signals; and lidar can directly measure distance and speed for objects up to 300m.
 An example from Luminar lidar is shown, but it is likely that a combination of a few technologies can best observe traffic and will come from the car industry.

-This site does not make conclusions on freeway operation.
+This site does not make all necessary prescriptive conclusions on freeway operation.